 Don’t go to your local emergency department for COVID-19 testing.
 The emergency department is only for those who need the most critical care.* * If you experience chest pain, shortness of breath or other potentially life-threatening problems, go to the nearest emergency department or call 911.

-At Neighborhood Health Center, the health of you and your baby is a top priority for us.
-As we continue to sanitize and disinfect our offices more frequently to ensure your health, it’s important for you to attend all routine and prenatal appointments.
-Click here to download a list of frequently asked questions regarding COVID-19 and pregnancy.
+At Neighborhood Health Center, the health of you and your baby is a top priority.
+As we continue to sanitize and disinfect our offices frequently to ensure your health, it’s important for you to attend all routine and prenatal appointments.
+Click here for information from the CDC about pregnancy and COVID.